Dr. Cathy Farrell

-Cathy Farrell has been a Lecturer in Media and Communications at Swinburne University of Technology since 2002.
-During this time, she has won a number of significant awards for curriculum development and teaching:
+Cathy is currently the Media and Communication Course Director and has been a Lecturer in Media and Communication at Swinburne University of Technology (SUT) since 2002.
+During her time at SUT, she has won a number of significant awards for curriculum development and teaching:

 “For innovative incorporation of emerging technologies and social media into the classroom, providing relevant and engaging real-world learning opportunities for students.”

 The 2008 Vice-Chancellor’s Teaching Excellence Award (Higher Education) for:

 “Her much valued contribution to educational programs at Swinburne – engaging students in a positive and productive learning experience; developing a number of ‘real world’ projects, many embedded in community and industry.”

 The 2003 Swinburne University Vice-Chancellor’s Teaching Incentive Award in recognition of all-round professional excellence in the teaching of Media Studies.

 Cathy’s strategic thinking has led to number of invitations to be part of and, in some cases, lead various successful projects across the University.
 These include:

 Working with the Professor of Writing, Dr Josie Arnold, to establish the first fully online postgraduate course in Australia.
 Her role as eCoach required her to be the first point of contact for all students.
 She also contributed to the course content.

 Introducing the now very successful Public Relations Discipline to Swinburne in 2006 to form part of the new Bachelor of Communication.